 CN: animal cruelty, racism

 I know that animals are dying in unbelievable numbers in unbelievably cruel ways every day.
 Usually I don't get very caught up when a story goes viral of one losing their life.
-Yet, this story of Harambe being shot has made me incredibly depressed because almost everyone talking about it (except some of you on my list) is fucking wrong.
+Yet, this story of Harambe being shot has made me incredibly depressed because almost everyone talking about it (except some of you on my list) is missing part of the equation.
 There are other pieces covering the racism aspect which should be read first if you read anything.
 I should also note that when MOVE was protesting the Philadelphia zoo one of many times (before their home was firebombed by the state and many of them died inside,) the police attacked one of their members and beat her so severely that she had a miscarriage.
 There are black folks fighting animal exploitation who don't need white folks to educate them, shame black mothers, or dig up criminal records of black fathers to displace blame from the zoo onto a child's parents.